Knirkeli/Knirkefrirainy/readme/README.md

 ## Description

 This is my design for the Rainy days
+I have followd my design, but have made some changes to accomodate screen sizes and better contrast.

 ## Getting Started